katalyst/tables/README.md

 #### Cell values

-If you do not provide a value when you call the cell builder, the column id you provide will be sent to the current object and the result will be added to the table cell.
+If you do not provide a value when you call the cell builder, the attribute you provide will be retrieved from the current item and the result will be rendered in the table cell.
 This is often all you need to do, but if you do want to customise the value you can pass a block instead:

 ```erb